 While in law school, she took many courses in Santa Clara University's School of Counseling Psychology.

-She is the author of Creating Your Own Funeral or Memorial Service: A Workbook and many articles on workplace and professional issues for such publications as Lawyer Hiring and Training Report, Colorado Nurse, The Complete Lawyer, National Law Journal, Of Counsel, Law Practice, Denver Business Journal, and TRIAL.
+She is the author of Creating Your Own Funeral or Memorial Service: A Workbook and many articles on workplace and professional issues for such publications as Lawyer Hiring and Training Report, Colorado Nurse, The Complete Lawyer, National Law Journal, Of Counsel, The Jury Expert, Law Practice, Denver Business Journal, and TRIAL.

 Stephanie co-wrote "The Human Factor," a column on alternative dispute resolution for The Complete Lawyer before it stopped publishing in July of 2009.
-She writes the column "Reading Minds" for the ABA's Law Practice.
+She also wrote the column "Reading Minds" for the ABA's Law Practice.

 Articles coauthored with Dr. Jeffrey M. Schwartz: